-The increase in the uptake of faster broadband packages has been accelerated by the onset of the pandemic with millions of households forced to work from home or learn online.
+The increase in the uptake of faster home internet services has been accelerated by the onset of the pandemic with millions of households forced to work from home or learn online.

 According to Compare the Market, the number of households opting for slower download speeds when switching provider has dramatically dropped.
 In January 2021, only 5% of switches were to packages with download speeds below 30mbps.

 Superfast broadband is not only becoming more popular but also more affordable.
 Over the course of 2020, the average cost of a superfast broadband and phone package fell by 6%, from £28.71 to £27.09 a month.

 Research from Compare the Market shows that more than a third (38%) of households have more people needing to use the internet during working hours than before the pandemic.
 This is putting pressure on broadband speeds and has caused internet connectivity problems for half (48%) of households.